teamhanko/hanko/examples/express/README.md

 ### Run the server

-Run `npm install` to install dependencies, then run `npm run start` for a development server.
+Run `npm install` to install dependencies, then run `npm run start`.
+The API will be available on `http://localhost:8002/`.
-Navigate to `http://localhost:8888/`.
-The application will automatically reload if you change any of the source files.